koptelovmax/AgriCode/README.md

-# AgriCode: A Tool for Code Prediction In Agricultural Texts
+# AgriCode: a tool for code prediction in agricultural texts
 The code and supplementary material to support our submission to System Demonstrations of the 31th International Conference of Computational Linguistics (COLING'25)

 ## Structure of the repository: